 Children take part in church services for Harvest, Easter and Christmas, and visit the church for other purposes when appropriate.
-We have been involved in creating displays for the wider church community of St Mary's to enjoy; over the last academic year it included creative art for Remembrance and The Queen's 90th Birthday Celebration, as well as Advent Angel collages and artwork.
-Our choir sings at specila celebrations throughout the year and have been invited to particpate in Chester Cathedral's Carol Concert in aid of the Emergency Services.
+We have been involved in creating displays for the wider church community of St Mary's to enjoy.
+Our choir sings also sings at special celebrations throughout the year.

-Mrs Finney also leads our Christian Club for EYFS2 and KS1 each Thursday after school.
+Mrs Finney also leads our Christian Club for the Infants each Monday after school.
 The children enjoy listening to gospel verses at their own level and making a craft linked to the week's theme.